-Instead of making me trimmer, do you know what it really did?
-It dislocated my low back and SI joint.
+Instead of making me trimmer, it dislocated my low back and SI joint.

 Thankfully, our information about cellulite has advanced.
 Now, with better knowledge, we can try more appropriate forms of treatment.